 A variety of federal, state and foreign laws and regulations govern the collection, use, retention, sharing and security of personal information.
-The information, security and privacy requirements imposed by such governmental laws and regulations relating to privacy, data protection and consumer protection are increasingly demanding, quickly evolving and may be subject to differing interpretations.
+The information, security and privacy requirements imposed by such governmental laws and regulations relating to privacy, data protection and consumer protection are increasingly demanding, quickly evolving and may be subject to differing interpretations or legal theories among regulators, enforcers, and civil litigants.
 These requirements may not be harmonized, may be interpreted and applied in a manner that is inconsistent from one jurisdiction to another or may conflict with other rules or our practices.
 As a result, our practices may not have complied or may not comply in the future with all such laws, regulations, requirements and obligations.
 Our actual or perceived failure to comply with such laws and regulations could result in fines, investigations, enforcement actions, penalties, sanctions, claims for damages by affected individuals, and damage to our reputation, among other negative consequences, any of which could have a material adverse effect on its financial performance.

-We are subject to the California Consumer Protection Act of 2018 ("CCPA"), which became effective in 2020 and regulates the collection, use and processing of personal information relating to California residents, and which grants certain privacy rights to California residents, including rights to request access to and to request deletion of personal information relating to such individuals under certain circumstances.
+Certain aspects of our business and/or the data it collects is subject to the California Consumer Protection Act of 2018 ("CCPA"), which became effective in 2020 and regulates the collection, use and processing of personal information relating to California residents, and which grants certain privacy rights to California residents, including rights to request access to and to request deletion of personal information relating to such individuals under certain circumstances.
 Compliance with the new obligations imposed by the CCPA depends in part on how its requirements are interpreted and applied by the California attorney general and courts.
 Alleged violations of the CCPA may result in substantial civil penalties or statutory damages when applied at scale, up to \$2,500 per violation or \$7,500 per intentional violation of any CCPA requirement, which may be applied on a per-person or per-record basis.
 The CCPA also establishes a private right of action if certain personal information of individuals is subject to an unauthorized access and exfiltration, theft, or disclosure as a result of a business's violation of the duty to implement and maintain reasonable security procedures and practices, which authorizes statutory damages \$100 to \$750 per person per incident even if there is no actual harm or damage to plaintiffs.
 This private right of action may increase the likelihood of, and risks associated with, data breach litigation.
-Further, in November 2020, the State of California adopted the California Privacy Rights Act of 2020 ("CPRA") which goes into effect January 1, 2023 and provides for expansion and amendment to the CCPA, including additional and strengthened privacy rights for California residents, new requirements regarding sensitive data and data sharing for digital advertising, and tripled damages for violations involving children's data.
-The CPRA establishes a dedicated privacy regulator under California law, with rulemaking and enforcement responsibilities.
-Regulations implementing the CPRA are expected in draft and final form in 2022, which will need to be
+Further, in November 2020, the State of California adopted the California Privacy Rights Act of 2020 ("CPRA") which goes into effect January 1, 2023 and is enforceable starting on July 1, 2023.
+The CPRA expands and amends the CCPA, including additional and strengthened privacy rights for California residents, new requirements regarding sensitive data and data sharing for digital advertising, and tripled damages for violations involving children's data.
+Also on January 1, 2023, the CCPA - as amended by the CPRA - will be newly applicable to personal information collected for employment-related purposes as well as from business-to-business contacts, creating new regulatory obligations as to datasets that until then had been largely exempt from the CCPA.
+The CPRA includes a 12-month "look-back" provision that requires businesses to map out all information retained since January 1, 2022.
+The CPRA also establishes a dedicated privacy regulator under California law, with rulemaking and enforcement responsibilities.
+Certain regulations implementing the CPRA are expected in draft and final form by the end of 2022, with potentially additional regulations to be proposed following the CPRA's January 1, 2023 effective date.